 I would lie awake in the night thinking, who is this person and what am I going to do with him?

 When my son was born I didn’t feel an all-consuming magical mummy bond.
+The birth was traumatic.
 It may be mythical crap.
 I talked to him in my tummy, sung to him, picked beautiful outfits and folded them in neat square piles.

 Health care providers can miss opportunities to learn more about the pregnant woman’s feelings about her pregnancy.

 Looking back I know I was overwhelmed, I don’t think I quite realised I was having a baby till they put him in my arms and he had my scrunched up pout.
 Well that was ten minutes after he was born, when they first tried to hand him to me I hid in my hands and politely said, no thank you.
 I was in utter shock.

 Ten minutes later I could not take my eyes off his little face.

 I remember feeling surprise at the critical undertone of society’s attitude towards single women…even in 2011 when public stoning’s should be a thing of the past.
 Leo’s dad and I separated months after he was born.

 At baby groups I would dread the question, ‘so where’s daddy today?’
 Then the awkward pause and swift change of subject.
 I was met with well-meant comments such as, ‘we are so sad it happened for you in this way’, so I became sad.
 People tenderly told me how they ‘wanted better for me.’
 So I thought I wanted better to, but who knows what would have been better.

 I have anxiously and proudly watched a dear friend drag herself bravely, exhaustingly through pregnancy with hyperemesis.
 Others have gone through complex conceptions involved charting cycles, planning for a baby mixed with excitement and restless concern.
 I missed out on that strain, the pressure of trying and waiting.